godiecl/agenda/README.md

 - **Libraries**:
     - [Google Gson](https://github.com/google/gson): Gson is a Java library that can be used to convert Java Objects into their JSON representation.
 It can also be used to convert a JSON string to an equivalent Java object.
+    - [FlatLaf](https://github.com/JFormDesigner/FlatLaf): FlatLaf is a modern open-source cross-platform Look and Feel for Java Swing desktop applications.

 ## Credits